swei5/michigan_notes/EECS-484/9 NoSQL.md

 var mycursor = db.users.find({"DOB" : 21, "MOB" : 11, "hometown.state" : "Rohan"});
 ```

-Notice the `hometown.state` is actually a nested field - we
+Notice the `hometown.state` is actually a nested field.

 `FIND` can also include **projections**.
 If we want to find `first_name` and `last_name` of users born in `state` Rohan on Nov.
 21st: